Nonsmooth frameworks for an extended Budyko model: A Nonsmooth System for a Glaciated Planet

-The first equation forces $\eta$ to stop at the physical boundary exactly when it is about to cross that boundary.
+and $g$, $h$ are as in Table \ref{tab:Fun}.
+The second equation forces $\eta$ to stop at the physical boundary exactly when it is about to cross that boundary.
 When this happens, $\eta$ should remain constant while $A$ continues to evolve.
-As $A$ evolves, so does the value of $h$ and this should result in the $\dot{\eta}$ equation ``turning back on'' as soon as $h$ becomes positive on the lower boundary, $\eta=0$, or negative on the upper boundary, $\eta=1$.
+As $A$ evolves, so does the value of $h$ and hence $\eta$ should be allowed to re-enter the interval $(0,1)$ as soon as $h$ becomes positive on the lower boundary, $\eta=0$, or negative on the upper boundary, $\eta=1$.
 This is analogy with Kirschvink's hypothesis, as we expect orbits that enter the snowball state to recover when enough carbon dioxide has built up in the atmosphere.

-However, it is not clear that classical results from dynamical systems apply because the system is nonsmooth as well as undefined beyond the physical boundary.
-Fundamentally, the existence and uniqueness of solutions needs to be verified.
-Our analysis takes the approach of \textit{extending} the vector field to the nonphysical region in a way that makes the system amenable to the theory of Filippov.
-This mathematical extension is used to obtain exactly the expected dynamics of the system \eqref{AetaFillipov} outlined above, including boundary motion.
-There are many possible modeling choices for the boundary, however, as will be discussed in Remark \ref{remark}, our proposed extension ensures the consistency of the model dynamics with the existing snowball theory demonstrated by the literature e.g. in \cite{abbot2011, caldeira1992susceptibility}.
-The type of extension we adopt is highlighted in Section \ref{sect:ex-un} below.
-Much of the proof relies on the theory developed by Fillipov \cite{filippov1964, filippov1988}.
+However, the right-hand side of \eqref{AetaPW} is discontinuous at the boundaries and so solutions will not necessarily be differentiable there.
+Thus, we \textit{define} a solution to an initial value problem for \eqref{AetaPW} with initial condition $(A(0),\eta(0))=(A_0,\eta_0)$ to be an absolutely continuous function $X(t)=(A(t),\eta(t))$ that satisfies the integral equation